Houston4444/Patchance/readme.md

 * Connection with double click for easier touchpad use
 * Connection from context menu
 * Editable themes (9 Themes embedded)
-* show only Audio, only MIDI, or only CV ports
+* show only Audio, only MIDI, or only CV ports (or ALSA MIDI)
 * Transport controls
 * Customizable tool bar
 * many others...